Quick Summary of D.Gray-man HALLOW Episode 111

 And why is the Earl smiling at all of this?

 The rest of this review may have spoilers, so please be careful!

 Using enchantments, Tokusa saved Allen from the collapsing North American branch headquarters.
-Many of Allen’s friends, like Johnny Gill, are likewise saved.
+Tokusa also saved many of Allen’s friends, like Johnny Gill.
 Yet Allen’s distraught that, in his view, he failed once again to protect his friends.
 Even as he remonstrates Allen, Tokusa convulses, and his body begins to bulge and horribly deform.
 As Alma Karma rises as an Akuma, so the cells that his body contributed to all of the Third Exorcists begin transforming into Akuma.
 Soon, Tokusa can’t control his own body, and it begins attacking Allen.
 For his part, Allen’s Innocence begins to act without his will, and he struggles to keep it from lashing out against Tokusa.

 Tokusa’s cries of anguish piece Allen’s heart, and Allen had his hands full trying to stay alive.